-Cryptocurrency is arguably the most prominent type of distributed ledger technology in the public eye, but practical examples are in place across many industry verticals.
-IBM is operating a blockchain-based partnership to help companies manage their supply chains; participants include Nokia, JetBlue, Lenovo, and AB InBev.
-The nation of Estonia launched a blockchain-based ID card system for its citizens, with nearly full adoption across its citizenry.
-The decentralized finance industry is actively seeking to disrupt major banking disciplines including payments, lending, and investing—all at the possible expense of entrenched intermediaries.
+Even though cryptocurrency is arguably the most well-known application of distributed ledger technology, many other applications exist.
+For example, IBM operates a blockchain-based partnership that helps companies manage their supply chains.
+Current partners include Nokia, JetBlue, Lenovo, and AB InBev.
+Additionally, Estonia launched and adopted a blockchain-based ID card system for its citizens.
+It seems that the decentralized finance industry is actively seeking to disrupt major banking processes including payments, lending, and investing at the expense of entrenched intermediaries.

-Distributed ledger applications may vary by industry, but familiar patterns are emerging in the space overall.
-Startups, often backed by increasingly available private equity funding, are seeking to create innovations and business lines that established players cannot target without undercutting their own proven business models.
-The entrenched companies have their own advantages in turn; access to cash, employees, brand recognition, and other resources unavailable to startups, including the legal and regulatory expertise to weather potential future challenges.
+Distributed ledger applications may vary by industry, but noticeable patterns are beginning to emerging in the space overall.
+Start-ups, often backed by private equity funding, are looking to roll out business lines and innovate that established players cannot target without undercutting their own business models.
+On the other hand, established companies continue to have better access to cash, more employees, brand recognition, and other resources unavailable to startups such asthe legal and regulatory expertise to weather any future challenges.

-China and Russia have banned Bitcoin’s use in banking and financial transactions.
-Egypt, Bolivia, and many other countries have banned the currency entirely.
-In the United States, regulators are taking positions industry by industry, and state by state.
-And virtually all countries hold distributed ledger systems to be within the scope of their fraud, anti-money laundering, and terrorist financing laws; this creates a complex legal environment unfamiliar to entrepreneurs seeking to create startups in the distributed ledger space.
+From an international standpoint, both China and Russia have banned Bitcoin’s use in banking and financial transactions, while Egypt, Bolivia, and many other countries have banned use of the currency altogether.
+In the United States, regulators take varying positions depending on the industry and state.
+On the other hand, virtually all countries have expanded the scope of their fraud, anti-money laundering, and terrorist financing laws to include distributed ledger systems.
+Because of this, the legal environment surrounding distributed ledger systems may be quite unfamiliar to those seeking to launch start-ups in the distributed ledger space.

-As a technology, distributed ledgers are raising serious questions about future business operating structures, laws, and risks.
-Businesses of all sizes are taking positions on variations to ledger structures that could be rewarded with mass adoption or obviated by regulatory action.
-This ambiguity can result in long and serious processes of litigation and unexpected changes to public brand perception.
+Distributed ledgers raise serious questions about future business operations, laws, and risks.
+Businesses of all sizes are making variations to the ledger structure that could either be rewarded with mass adoption or obviated by regulatory action.
+Such ambiguity may also result in longer, more serious litigation, as well as unexpected changes to public’s perception of certain brands.

-Cryptocurrency securities fraud cases receive the majority of media attention, but cases are being litigated in industries as diverse as consumer privacy law; taxes and accounting practices; and intellectual property.
-Few business models are designed to seamlessly absorb and respond to changes of this magnitude.
-Freeman Law remains ready to provide our clients with the counsel, insight, knowledge and experience they need to help navigate this changing environment.
+Even though cryptocurrency securities fraud cases receive most of the media attention, cases are being litigated in industries as diverse as consumer privacy law, tax and accounting, and intellectual property.
+Unfortunately, only a few business models are currently designed to seamlessly absorb and respond to changes of this magnitude.
+Freeman Law, on the other hand, remains ready to provide its clients with the proper counsel, insight, knowledge, and experience that they need to help navigate this ever-changing environment.